-Section 6 funding is available only until a species is delisted.
+Section 6 or other Endangered Species Act funding is available only until a species is delisted.
 The Department has coordinated, and will continue to coordinate, with Idaho, Montana, and other appropriate agencies, organizations and interest groups, and political leaders to secure stable funding for its wolf management program.
 For the foreseeable future, the funding effort will focus on annual Congressional appropriations for the three states; based upon demonstrated need and ongoing success by the states in managing this shared wolf population.
-This approach was initiated by Idaho in the FY 2003 federal budget, and will be expanded into requests for all three states in the FY 2005 federal budget cycle.
 The three states are working closely together to ensure all funding needs are developed in a consistent manner through a single funding request to Congress.